 One of Instagram and Snapchat’s differences lies in their demographics— the majority of Snapchat’s users are under 25, while 33 percent of Instagram’s users are over between 30 to 49.

 Regarding geographic location, 80 percent of Instagram’s users are outside the United States.
-For companies with a global reach, this statistic is important to consider.
+For companies with a global reach, this statistic (among other Instagram stats) is important to consider.
 Meanwhile, 43 percent of Snapchat’s daily active users live in North America.

 Snapchat users spend an average of more than 30 minutes per day on the app, compared to about 15 minutes for Instagram users.
 Snapchat has asserted this statistic to attract more advertisers, moving the conversation away from quantity and into quality.